ukwa/npld-player/README.md

 npm version prerelease
 ```

 Updates the `...alpha.X` number.
 Other options are `major/minor/patch`.
-Then push the tags, and go to the  https://github.com/ukwa/npld-player-builds to initiate a binary build.
+Then push the tags, and go to the [relevant Actions workflow](https://github.com/ukwa/npld-player-builds/actions/workflows/build.yaml) to initiate a binary build.
 This creates a draft release that should then be published as a pre-release or full release as appropriate.
 After that, people can download the new version.

 ## Deployment